-- Continue to follow the low residue diet. - At 8am take 50ml (half a bottle) of Gastrografin diluted in a glass of cold water - squash may be added to improve the flavour. - At 1pm take 50ml Gastrografin as previously.
+- Continue to follow the low residue diet. - At 8am take 25ml (a quarter of a bottle) of Gastrografin diluted in a glass of cold water squash may be added to improve the flavour. - At 1pm take 25ml Gastrografin as previously.

-The day before the procedure Breakfast at 8am:
+The day before the procedure

+Breakfast at 8am: